sumanmichael/sumanmichael/README.md

 ### Hi there 👋, My Name is Suman Michael
 Diligent Research aspirant contributing to the field of Deep Learning.
 Adept with collecting and analyzing complex data.
 Focussed on research driven development.

-- 🔭 I’m currently working on https://github.com/sumanmichael/seq2seq-attention-ocr-pytorch, https://github.com/ihdia/sanskrit-ocr and Data Migrator Tool (not public yet)
+- 🔭 I’m currently solving problems related to Machine Learning, Deep Learning and Databases
-- ⚡ Recently written https://github.com/MigOpsRepos/gotsql and Also actively contributing to https://github.com/PyTorchLightning/lightning-flash
 - 📫 How to reach me: sumanmichael01@gmail.com